lhorie/mithril-blog/articles/getting-over-a-fear-of-turing-complete-templates.md

 ---

 We can now refactor away our switch statement.
-The problem with `switch` is that it's a statements, i.e. it cannot be nested inside expressions, which is what our templates are made of.
+The problem with `switch` is that it's a statement, i.e. it cannot be nested inside expressions, which is what our templates are made of.
 We can create a `switch`-like expression instead using a little trick from the world of Python: **dictionary switches**

 ```javascript
 var subject = "John";